ansible-collections/ibm_zos_core/docs/source/modules/zos_operator.rst

 -----

 .. note::
-   Commands may need to use specific prefixes like $, they can be discovered by issuing the following command ``D OPDATA,PREFIX``.
+   Commands may need to use specific prefixes like $, they can be discovered by issuing the following command :literal:`D OPDATA,PREFIX`.